 Edward Lee is a Professor of Accounting and Finance at the Alliance Manchester Business School of the University of Manchester.
-His representative research has been published in leading accounting academic journals on the UT Dallas or Financial Times list (e.g. Journal of Accounting Research, Accounting, Organization and Society, Contemporary Accounting Research, and Review of Accounting Studies).
-Among his over 50 publications are also research articles in various other internationally excellent academic journals (e.g. Accounting Horizons, European Accounting Review, Journal of Accounting and Public Policy, Journal of Banking and Finance, and Journal of Corporate Finance).
+His representative research outputs have been published in leading accounting academic journals on the UTD or FT list (e.g. Journal of Accounting Research, Accounting, Organization and Society, Contemporary Accounting Research, and Review of Accounting Studies).
+With more than 50 publications, he also has research outputs in various other internationally excellent academic journals (e.g. Accounting Horizons, European Accounting Review, Financial Management, Journal of Accounting and Public Policy, Journal of Banking and Finance, Journal of Business Ethics, and Journal of Corporate Finance).

-Edward currently serves as a Joint Editor-in-Chief of Accounting and Business Research, and also holds editorial positions or board membership in several other academic journals, including those affiliated with the American Accounting Association (AAA), the British Accounting and Finance Association (BAFA), or the European Accounting Association (EAA).
-He also serves as the Director of Postgraduate Research at the Accounting and Finance Division of the Alliance Manchester Business School, and conducts academic visits to other universities such as Fudan University of Shanghai, China and Stockholm School of Economics, Sweden.
+Edward currently serves as a Joint Editor-in-Chief of Accounting and Business Research, an internationally renowned academic journal in the accounting discipline.
+He also holds or held editorial position or board membership in several other accounting academic journals, including those affiliated with the AAA (American Accounting Association), BAFA (British Accounting and Finance Association), EAA (European Accounting Association), or various reputable Far East Asian universities.
+He served as the Director of Postgraduate Research at the Accounting and Finance Division of the Alliance Manchester Business School.
+Furthermore, he has visiting positions at other esteemed universities such as Fudan University of Shanghai, China and Stockholm School of Economics, Sweden.

-Edward's academic research addresses accounting issues with important policy relevance, and his research interest focuses on corporate disclosure and capital market accounting research.
+Edward's academic research addresses accounting issues with important policy relevance, and focuses on corporate disclosure and capital market accounting research.
 He also engages further with interdisciplinary research in corporate finance, corporate governance, and corporate social responsibility.
-He has examined a wide array of topical issues ranging from the economic consequences of accounting standards and disclosure regulations to the capital market and information impact of anti-corruption campaign, bank deregulations, corporate governance reform, demographic policy, financial crisis, industrial policies, and stock ownership reform.
+With over 20 years of academic research, he has examined a wide array of topical issues ranging from the economic consequences of accounting standards and disclosure regulations to the capital market and information impact of anti-corruption, bank deregulations, demographic policy, financial crisis, industrial policies, and stock ownership reform.
+His recent research also addresses various accounting and finance topics relating to climate change, taxation, and the Chinese capital market.

 Edward has co-supervised doctoral students who are now serving as faculty members in well-known US and Asian universities as well as UK Russell Group universities.
-His academic research impact is also evident through citations by UT Dallas or Financial Times listed leading academic journals in the accounting discipline (e.g. Journal of Accounting and Economics, Journal of Accounting Research, The Accounting Review, Accounting, Organization and Society, Contemporary Accounting Research, and Review of Accounting Studies) and other disciplinary areas (e.g. Academy of Management Journal, Journal of Financial and Quantitative Analysis, Journal of International Business Studies, and Management Science).
+His academic research impact is also evident through citations by publications in UTD or FT listed leading academic journals in the accounting discipline (e.g. Journal of Accounting and Economics, Journal of Accounting Research, The Accounting Review, Accounting, Organization and Society, Contemporary Accounting Research, and Review of Accounting Studies) or other disciplinary areas (e.g. Academy of Management Journal, Journal of Financial and Quantitative Analysis, Journal of International Business Studies, Journal of Management, Journal of Management Studies, Management Science, and Research Policy).

 Selected publications in UTD or FT listed accounting journals: